- Schedule class visits and exchanges for the spring semester, as appropriate

 - What are the unit’s curricular needs, and how do these resonate within the context of the overall college curriculum?

-- What areas of the college curriculum would the unit like to see developed? (this may come as a separate request from the CPC)
+- What areas of the college curriculum would the unit like to see developed?

 - How able is your unit to serve its non-majors or concentrators as well as its majors?

 In addition, chairs should contact the chair(s) of any interdisciplinary program(s) that will be requesting staffing contributions from your unit over the next several years.
 As stated in the Faculty Handbook: “The College expects that unit chairs will work out mutually agreeable allocations of faculty time that will allow for the staffing of courses both within the unit and its major and within a interdisciplinary program’s concentration or major….
 Regular consultation between unit chairs is essential to addressing the concerns and meeting the needs of each.”
 Faculty Handbook